-Rodney Sampson is a Principal of Warren and Mahoney, and a central figure in the practice’s Wellington studio.
+Rodney Sampson is a Wellington studio Principal and Studio Head of Design, and a central figure in the practice’s Wellington studio.
 His portfolio spans a wide range of project types; commercial, education, sports, workplace, transport, heritage, cultural and civic design, as well as seismic upgrades.

 With the ability to manage large, complex teams, Rodney is skilled at encouraging collaboration and communication across the breadth of a project.
 Building trusting long-term relationships with clients is crucial to his practice.
 Above all, Rodney’s passion for design, enthusiasm, work ethic and leadership ensures the job gets completed to the highest international standard.